ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/aboutA11yFirst.md

 ### A11yFirst Toolbar Features

-* **Heading**: Assists you in choosing the proper heading levels to make the heading structure in your document more meaningful to readers.

-* **Paragraph Format**: Provides special formatting for blocks of text (e.g. paragraphs) within your document.
+* **Heading/Paragaph**: Assists you in choosing the proper heading levels to make the heading structure in your document more meaningful to readers and provides special formatting for blocks of text (e.g. paragraphs) within your document.

 * **Character Style**: Provides styling to highlight or emphasize a word or group of words (i.e. characters) within a block of text.

+* **Link**: Checks the accessibility of *Display Text* when adding or editing links.

+* **A11yFirst Help**: Provides information on the important features of accessible documents.

 ### Project Information